yugabyte/yugabyte-db/docs/content/stable/quick-start/build-apps/go/ysql-pg.md

 This tutorial assumes that:

 - YugabyteDB is up and running.
 If you are new to YugabyteDB, you can download, install, and have YugabyteDB up and running within minutes by following the steps in [Quick start](../../../../quick-start/).
-Alternatively, you can use [Yugabyte Cloud](http://cloud.yugabyte.com/register), to get a fully managed database-as-a-service (DBaaS) for YugabyteDB.
+Alternatively, you can use [Yugabyte Cloud](http://cloud.yugabyte.com/register) to get a fully managed database-as-a-service (DBaaS) for YugabyteDB.

 - [Go version 1.8](https://golang.org/dl/), or later, is installed.

-### SSL/TLS configuration (Optional)
+### SSL/TLS configuration

 You can choose to enable or disable SSL for your local YugabyteDB cluster.
-Refer [here](../../../../secure/tls-encryption/client-to-server/) to learn about the SSL/TSL configuration needed for setting up your YugabyteDB cluster.
-In case of Yugabyte Cloud, you will have SSL enabled when you create a cluster since it's pre-configured with SSL/TLS enabling client-side authentication.
+Refer [here](../../../../secure/tls-encryption/client-to-server/) to learn about configuring SSL/TLS for your YugabyteDB cluster.
+Yugabyte Cloud requires SSL connections, and SSL/TLS is enabled by default for client-side authentication.

 #### CA certificate